snkty8/BellyButton_Biodiversity/README.md

 ## Results

-To view the full web page, visit: https://snkty8.github.io/BellyButton_Diversity_Challenge/
+To view the full web page, visit: [Challenge Demo](https://snkty8.github.io/BellyButton_Diversity_Challenge/)

 Using the dropdown, the volunteers find their ID.
 Their demographic info along with three charts are shown.